Updated: Feb 12

 You can find the original game from Pomysły Przy Tablicy here.

-Idea number two is in the basket.
+Idea number two is in the one in the basket.
 To create it I used my favourite Memo tiles from Flying Tiger.
 The tiles are blank on one side and you can draw or stick anything onto them.
 I used sticker paper to print 4 different kinds of tiles.
 4 different tiles create 1 set.
 One set is the same time in different forms.
 Complicated? 😅 Not at all:

 tile 1: analogue clock